 Run IntelliJ IDEA for the first time

-Find IntelliJ IDEA in the Start menu or use the desktop shortcut, if it was created during installation.
+To run IntelliJ IDEA, find it in the Windows Start menu or use the desktop shortcut.
 You can also run the launcher batch script or executable in the installation directory under bin.

 Run the IntelliJ IDEA app from the Applications directory, Launchpad, or Spotlight.

 Run the idea.sh shell script in the installation directory under bin.
 You can also use the desktop shortcut, if it was created during installation.